SkywalkerSun15/myacademicsite.github.io/_pages/about.md

 - Urbanization
 - Location Theories
 - Land Management and Housing Policy
+- Climate Change
-- Sustainability
+- Sustainable Infrastructure

 ## About me

 I obtained my Ph.D. in Regional Science at Cornell University in **April, 2023**.
 My dissertation was on Regional Inequality of China, under the supervision of Prof. [Ravi Kanbur](https://www.kanbur.dyson.cornell.edu/), Prof. [Kieran Donaghy](https://aap.cornell.edu/people/kieran-donaghy), and Prof. [Shanjun Li](http://li.dyson.cornell.edu/).

-My **research interests** primarily center around understanding the mechanisms that drive the spatial distribution of economic activity.
-Specifically, I am interested in exploring the interplay of market and institutional factors that contribute to developing an equilibrium state or achieving a socially optimal outcome concerning spatial inequality and sustainability.
-For example, my research examines the role of policy instruments in shaping regional economic development and the implications of these policies for regional disparities.
-I also use quantitative empirical methods to identify causal mechanisms of policy-related economic shocks, with an emphasis on their spatial characteristics.
-Through this research, I aim to shed light on the complex spatial dynamics of economic activity and inform policy decisions that promote sustainable and equitable development.
+My **research interests** broadly center around understanding the mechanisms that drive the spatial distribution of people and economic activity.
+I mainly focus on promoting sustainable growth in the face of escalating challenges like rising inequality, housing affordability, and climate change.
+Moreover, I am interested in unraveling the synergy between market and institutional factors and devising innovative strategies to achieve socially optimal outcomes for pressing real-world challenges.
+My recent research examines the role of policy instruments in shaping regional economic development and the implications of these policies for regional disparities.
+I mainly use quantitative empirical methods to identify causal mechanisms of policy-related economic shocks, emphasizing their spatial characteristics.
+Through my research, I aspire to illuminate the intricate spatial dynamics of human-environment interactions, guiding policy decisions toward fostering sustainable and equitable development.

 Before joining the Ph.D. program, I was a former city and regional planning student in the master’s program at Cornell University.
 I also hold a master’s degree in land use management from the Renmin University of China and a B.E. in land use management from Nanjing Agricultural University.